What makes a city pet-friendly and how can a city get there?

 Other resources to explore:

-- 2019 BETTER CITIES FOR PETS™ Annual Report
+- 2020 BETTER CITIES FOR PETS Annual Report: Pets in a Pandemic

 - Playbook for Pet-Friendly Cities (PDF)